Active Directory Certificate Services – Privilege Escalation as a Service

 This vulnerability was patched by Microsoft in May 2022.
 Exploitation via Kerberos or Schannel is therefore not possible if CA and DC are patched.

-The patch writes another parameter into the certificate, the szOID_NTDS_CA_SECURITY_EXT can SID of the user.
+The patch writes another parameter into the certificate, the szOID_NTDS_CA_SECURITY_EXT which makes SID of the user.

 If it wasn't patched after all or the CT_FLAG_NO_SECURITY_EXTENSION (0x80000) im msPKI-Enrollment-Flag is set, it still works.
 Create a new computer with certipy, but an alternate one dNSHostName register.